No more than $2 million

-You are developing legislation with a likely cost of less than $2 million per year.
-You are not required to prepare a Legislative Impact Statement (LIA).
+You are developing regulation with a likely cost of no more than $2 million per year.
+You are not required to prepare a Regulatory Impact Statement (RIS).

-If you have assessed that the impact of the proposed legislation is less than $2 million per year, then it is likely that you have already:
+If you have assessed that the cost of the proposed regulation is less than $2 million per year, then it is likely that you have already:

-defined the objective the legislation is seeking to achieve
+defined the objective the regulation is seeking to achieve

 identified those likely to be impacted